Dameazi/commonwealth_bank-intro_to_data-science_projects/project-1-supermarket-transactions-analysis/README.md

 **Insight:** Transactions **peak in August** and are lowest in **February**.
 Strong performance also seen in May, October, and December.
-**Business Implication:** February weakness may be seasonal — ideal time for targeted promotions or surveys.
+**Business Implication:** February weakness may be seasonal, ideal time for targeted promotions or surveys.

 ---